-Prospects for a new career
+A chance at a new career

-Open country, closed doors
+Open borders, closed doors

 Intensive supervision